-Non-Community College Supply-It is important to consider the supply from other institutions in the region that provide training programs for emergency medical technicians and paramedics.
-Exhibit 3 shows the annual and three-year average number of awards conferred by one institution in the related Classification of Instructional Programs (CIP) Code: Emergency Medical Technology/Technician (EMT Paramedic) (51.0904).
+Non-Community College Supply-For a comprehensive regional supply analysis, it is also important to consider the supply from other institutions in the region that provide training programs for emergency medical technicians and paramedics.
+Exhibit 3 shows the annual and three-year average number of awards conferred by these institutions in the related Classification of Instructional Programs (CIP) Code: Emergency Medical Technology/Technician (EMT Paramedic).
 Due to different data collection periods, the most recent three-year period of available data is from 2014 to 2017.
 Between 2014 and 2017, four-year colleges in the region conferred an average of 59 awards annually in related training programs.